orion-research/coach/INSTALLATION.md

 ## Neo4j
 To get Neo4j, use the instructions at: http://debian.neo4j.org/ (under the headings "Using the Debian repository", and "Installing Neo4j".
+Use version 3.x.
 Note that neo4j assumes that Java 8 is installed, which is not a default package for certain versions of Ubuntu and Debian Linux.)

 Neo4j should now be running.
 To check, type: